fejalish/src_ctrl/README.md

 - 480 to 767px
 - 768 to *

-The percentage widths are calculated by combining the percentages of all of the image's parent elements, from the immediate parent all the way back to the <body>.
+The percentage widths are calculated by combining the percentages of all of the image's parent elements, from the immediate parent all the way back to the body.

 ## Caveats